RoyalPrincely/RoyalPrincely-portfolio/SECURITY.md

 ## Reporting a Vulnerability

-To report a vulnerability you could Contact me using discord my discord username is carlc2790.
+To report a vulnerability you could Contact me.

-If the Vulnerability is accepted then I'll send You an reply or a email to say it is accpeted, If it's accepted via discord I'll tell you, If it's rejected then I'll tell You In whatever I can or You have used.
+If the Vulnerability is accepted then I'll send You an reply or a email to say it is accpeted, If it's rejected then I'll tell You.